Developing a Regional Risk Financing Framework for Agriculture and Food Security in Southern Africa

 Context and objectives

 The agriculture sector of the Southern African Development Community (SADC) region faces significant systemic risks that go beyond one single country’s capacity to manage.
 Regional action in terms of public policies and programs is therefore an appropriate response to help safeguard the incomes of the rural poor in the Southern African region as well as to avoid large economic shocks in these countries.

-In this context, a new project supported by the ACP-EU NDRR Program is informing public policies and programs of SADC member countries for managing systemic risk to the agriculture sector and food security, in particular climate-related risks.
-The expected medium to long term impact is the improvement of public policies and programs where agriculture sector losses and food insecurity would benefit from an improved risk financing framework.
+In this context, a project supported by the ACP-EU NDRR Program informed public policies and programs of SADC member countries for managing systemic risk to the agriculture sector and food security, in particular climate-related risks.
+This supported the improvement of public policies and programs where agriculture sector losses and food insecurity would benefit from an improved risk financing framework.